Frequently Asked Questions

 The latest research on planned home birth, released in 2014 by the Midwives Alliance of North America (MANA), found that among 17,000 families:

-- High VBAC success rate: For low-risk individuals, the chance of having a vaginal birth after cesarean is over 90% when birthing outside the hospital.
+High VBAC success rate: For low-risk individuals, the chance of having a vaginal birth after cesarean ranges from 68-87% when birthing outside the hospital.

 Other benefits of choosing home birth with midwives: